 Improvements in the existing wastewater practices and policies for the Florida Keys are essential for ecosystem restoration.
 About 9,000 unpermitted cesspits still remain within the Keys, delivering untreated sewage to the groundwater system.
 As a result of this study, legislators have already modified State regulations for the installation of sewage wells.
-The House of Representatives passed General Bill H62391: Sewage Treatment/ Disposal System which was to amend Florida Statute 381.0065, titled "Onsite Sewage Treatment and Disposal".
+The House of Representatives passed General Bill hb2391: Sewage Treatment/ Disposal System which was to amend Florida Statute 381.0065, titled "Onsite Sewage Treatment and Disposal".
 The House Bill amends standards for placement of sewage treatment and disposal systems, provides for system compliance, and establishes both standards for design criteria and deadlines for review.
 (Appendix #1)

-3.3 Florida Keys Carrying Capacity Stud.
+3.3 Florida Keys Carrying Capacity Study.

-The Keys Carrying Capacity Study, being conducted under the direction of the Florida

-Department of Community Affairs (DCA), is focused on all of Monroe County ranging from Key

-Largo to the Dry Tortugas.
-The Florida Keys, under the authority of the Florida Environmental

-Land and Water Management Act of 1972, have been identified as anArea of Critical State management system that promotes orderly and balanced growth in accordance with the capacity of available and planned public facilities and services".
-State officials recognized the need for a study designed to specifically address the problems of biodiversity loss, decreases in water quality, and pressure on infrastructure caused by the continued development in the Florida Keys.
+The Keys Carrying Capacity Study, being conducted under the direction of the Florida Department of Community Affairs (DCA), is focused on all of Monroe County ranging from Key Largo to the Dry Tortugas.
+The Florida Keys, under the authority of the Florida Environmental Land and Water Management Act of 1972, have been identified as anArea of Critical State Concern since 1975.
+The legislative intent of Florida Statute sec.
+308.055 (2) (c): Florida Keys Area; Protection and Designation as an Area of Critical State Concern is to "establish a land use management system that promotes orderly and balanced growth in accordance with the capacity of available and planned public facilities and services"5.
+State officials recognized the need for a study designed to specifically address the problems of biodiversity loss, decreases in water quality, and pressure on infrastructure caused by the continued development in the Florida Keys.The proposed project would "determine the density of human life and activity that the Florida Keys ecosystem is able to sustain without ...adverse impacts to natural resources and to identify, where appropriate, areas requiring restoration efforts and additional infrastructure investment to restore ecosystem integrity (wastewater and stormwater facilities)6".